How strongly is NATO ally Turkey pivoting to Russia and Iran?

 Anti-Americanism has grown in Turkey, especially since Washington – the CIA in particular – was accused by some here of orchestrating a July 2016 coup attempt against Erdoğan.

-But Turkey has also taken steps that have alarmed its NATO allies, including announcing last week a downpayment to Russia to buy the sophisticated S-400 air defense system, which is incompatible with NATO weaponry and would signal a deep partnership with the power that NATO was ostensibly created to contain.
+But Turkey has also taken steps that have alarmed its NATO allies, including the recent announcement of a downpayment to Russia to buy the sophisticated S-400 air defense system, which is incompatible with NATO weaponry and would signal a deep partnership with the power that NATO was ostensibly created to contain.

-Though Erdoğan met with Trump in New York, he will also host Russian President Vladimir Putin in Ankara next week, and is due in Tehran on Oct.
+Though Erdoğan met with Trump in New York, he is also hosting Russian President Vladimir Putin in Ankara this week, and is due in Tehran on Oct.
 4 to discuss joint peace efforts with Iran in Syria.
 Until recently Turkey has pursued policies directly opposed to those of Russia and Iran.
-Today, Turkey, Russia, and Iran are joint sponsors of a Syria peace process in Astana, Kazakhstan.
+Turkey, Russia, and Iran currently are joint sponsors of a Syria peace process in Astana, Kazakhstan.

 Erdoğan’s meetings follow high-ranking military exchanges, including Iran’s chief of staff of the armed forces Mohammad Bagheri making an unusual trip to Ankara in August, followed by Russia’s top general, Valery Gerasimov.

-Note: UPDATE: This story was updated on Tuesday, Sept.
-26, at 12:10 p.m.